kachristensen/Current-Dnd-Campaigns/Session Notes/Session 2 - Escaping the Dretch.md

 		- Mr. Portshire tried to use a key that didn't fit the lock on the equipment chest, it triggered a flame trap.
 	- Valindra's drake's name is Wuffi.
 He broke the lock on the chest.
 	- Mr. Portshire looks to Sarannis for guidance.
 He tried to open the chest but it doesn't seem to open it.
 	- Sarannis firebolted Warden Blackthistle and killed her.
-Her drake collapsed and died when its master did.
+Her drake collapsed and started dying when its master did.
+Cass stabbed it in the head as it was dying.
+		- He looted her.
+Some money.
+Note - orders that the warden is to stay inside the equipment room to oversee the protection of a sextant that was brought 4 weeks ago,